JadeKessinger/GitLab/answers.md

 git checkout top_ten
 git merge test
 ```
+The "top_ten" branch changes to incorporate the changes from the "test" branch.
+The "top_ten" branch is updated to have quiz.md be named answer.md.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?